-The company secretary of troubled industrial waste gas treatment company China Environment has resigned.
+SINGAPORE - The company secretary of troubled industrial waste gas treatment company China Environment has resigned,

-The letter is claiming the amount for Fujian Mintai Environmental Protection, a company for which Ms Chen is the legal representative.
-The deadline for payment stipulated in the letter is today.
+The letter is claiming the amount for Fujian Mintai Environmental Protection Co, a company for which Ms Chen is the legal representative.
+The deadline for payment stipulated in the letter was Nov 22, 2017.

 China Environment said then that it was assessing the basis and merits of the claims and would take appropriate action, and that it had reported Mr Huang to the Commercial Affairs Department, Singapore's white collar-crime investigation unit.
 The company had said back in February that that it would report allegations of fraud regarding Mr Huang to authorities in China.